Let's Encrypt JWT Certificates

 Complete Example Configuration

-Here’s a complete provider.yaml example with Let’s Encrypt JWT certificates enabled using Cloudflare DNS:
+Here’s a complete provider.yaml example with Let’s Encrypt JWT certificates enabled using the default HTTP challenge:

 ---